-- Interventions Base continues to be successful – targets are set for 6 week or 12-week intervention, with SOLAR recording summarising progress.
+- Interventions Base continued to be successful – targets are set for 6 week or 12-week intervention, with SOLAR recording summarising progress.

 - A number of our students have made fantastic progress with personal skills such as developing their communication and improving their ability to self-regulate.
 Summative assessment is included within end of year reports.

-- Students continue to make progress with managing their behaviour, as seen through the monitoring of behaviour incidents weekly at SLT student meeting.
+- Students continued to make progress with managing their behaviour and self-regualtion, as seen through the monitoring of behaviour incidents weekly at SLT student meeting.
 A new CPOMs category ‘positive behaviour progress’ also captures improvements.

-- Enrichment participation and impact is reported on as part of our pathway progress within the end of year reports.
+- Enrichment participation and impact was reported on as part of our pathway progress within the end of year reports.